 In building automation, a similar conversation is happening all the time.
+And BACnet acts as the translator.
 The value of IoT devices is not fully realized until they are recognized by other IoT devices and even by centralized hubs.

 An example would be when a university student enters her dorm room, a door contact detects the door opening and closing.
 Room lights turn on.
 The temperature begins its return to the setpoint.
 The value of the lights and HVAC system increase because the door contact is communicating with them.